PsychedelicShayna/cpu_policy_manager/README.md

 # CPU Policy Manager (CPM)
-A utility to easily control CPU frequency policies on Linux from the CLI.
-After auto-cpufreq broke after an Arch update, I just decided to write my own manager, and not have it be a daemon but a CLI utility.
+A CLI utility to easily control CPU frequency policies on Linux from the terminal.
+After `auto-cpufreq` broke after an Arch update, I just decided to write my own solution, and not have it be a daemon but a utility to easily write fixed configurations.
 This project is still young.
 The help text should provide you with a general idea of its purpose.

+State: incomplete, but functional.

 ```
 Setting Values: